Dr Vic Clarke

 Student education

-During my time at Leeds I have been a seminar tutor on a variety of undergraduate modules, including Poetry, Prose, and Victorian Literature.
-I have also given lectures and delivered seminars for short courses on Victorian Literature for the Leeds International Summer School.
+During my time at Leeds I have delivered lectures and seminars on a variety of undergraduate modules, including Reading Between the Lines, Poetry: Reading & Interpretation, Prose: Reading & Interpretation, and Victorian Literature.
+I have also convened British Literature and the Brontes for Leeds International Summer School, and supervised student research on the Liberal Arts research placement.

 Research groups and institutes